eik-lib/node-client/README.md

 # @eik/node-client

+This is an Eik utility for servers running on Node.
+With it you can:

-The Eik Node.js client facilitates loading Eik config and providing URLs to assets on an Eik server or in local development plus loading import maps from the Eik server.
+-   generate different URLs to assets on an Eik server depending on environment (development vs production).
+-   get the import maps you have configured in `eik.json` from the Eik server, should you want to use them in the HTML response.

 ## Install